I Wanna Be the Guy

 I Wanna Be the Guy: The Movie: The Game, commonly called I Wanna Be the Guy and abbreviated to IWBTG, is a freeware platform game created by Michael "Kayin" O'Reilly for Microsoft Windows using Multimedia Fusion 2.
-First released on October 5, 2007, the game is no longer in active development, though the game's source code was released by Kayin in 2011 and a remastered edition was released in 2020.
+First released in October 2007, the game's last official update came in February 2008, though its source code was released by Kayin in November 2011 and a remastered edition was released in December 2020.
 IWBTG has unusually difficult platforming elements, unorthodox level design, and uses sound effects, characters, and music from many other games.